spicyFajitas/testing/README.md

 ## Ansible Playbooks

-Run an ansible playbook using the command `
+To test on a local machine, run the playbook using the command `ansible-playbook --connection=local server-playbook.yml -i 127.0.0.1`